anirudhaanu/texadaproject/README.md

 But things are straightforward for the product whose avialabity is made false by the user in the app.
 For this kind of scenario a date range is already saved.
 So Price calculation can be made

 #### Durability
 Durabity is calculated at two different times.
-Firstly, at the time of booking using daterange and product type and secondly, at the time of returning if the product type is meter.
-All these changes are mirrored in the data tables
+ * Firstly, at the time of booking using daterange and product type and
+ * Secondly, at the time of returning if the product type is meter.
+All these changes are mirrored in the data tables.

+If the durability is 0 at the time of booking, the operation is not forwarded

 ## Additional Features
 * Sorting columns